 Save them from disease

 The most important reason cat owners spay and neuter is to save their cats from disease.
-90% of cats will get uterine infections and breast tumors if not spayed.
+90% of female cats will get uterine infections and breast tumors if not spayed.
 Male cats can suffer from prostate and testicular cancer.

 Stop crazy productivity